 In addition to working on curricular projects, students are also very engaged in extracurricular student projects including:

 Students have created a web portal on the MCTS website, which enables them to publicize their research within the MCTS’ master’s programs, i.e. the essays they write and the podcasts and videos they produce.
-A key ambition of this project is to make scientific knowledge in the field of Science and Technology Studies (STS) available to a broader public in an accessible manner and showcase student activities at the MCTS.
+A key ambition of this project is to make scientific knowledge in the field of Science and Technology Studies (MCTS) available to a broader public in an accessible manner and showcase student activities at the MCTS.

-This student project is concerned with how STS-relevant knowledge can be incorporated in the process of creating physical and virtual artifacts.
+This student project is concerned with how MCTS-relevant knowledge can be incorporated in the process of creating physical and virtual artifacts.
 By doing so, the students want to explore how stories and narratives of science and technology can be told but also informed by the interaction with their recipients.

 Sophia Knopf: Safeguarding Neurotechnology For and Against Society Ethical and Social Responsibility and the Governance of Emerging Technologies in the Private Sector